StrikeCast

 When is thunderstorm season in Salt Lake City?

-Salt Lake City sees the most lightning July–September, averaging about undefined thunderstorm days a year.
+Salt Lake City sees the most lightning July–September, the height of the regional storm season.

 Can I get lightning alerts for Salt Lake City?